How to Clean Up Diatomaceous Earth

 Have you used Diatomaceous Earth to eliminate bugs around your home, garden or business?
 Was it a successful treatment?
 Tell us about it or ask your questions about Diatomaceous Earth when you visit Safer® Brand at Facebook.
 If you have specific questions about DE before you buy or while applying it, reach out to our dedicated Consumer Care Team at 855-7-ORGANIC.

-Also consider signing up for a subscription to the Safer® Brand E-Newsletter, which offers articles like this and money-saving coupon codes for purchases at saferbrand.com.
+Also consider signing up for a subscription to the Safer® Brand E-Newsletter, which offers articles like this and helpful information about your purchases at saferbrand.com.